dokipen3d/cppLibrary/variantAndTupleHasType.md

 This can also be done in c++ with this (which also happens to take the std::variant out and replace it with a 'template template parameter'

+This should make it work with pair, tuple, or any template type that has multiple arguments (or even one?).
 ```cpp
 template <typename T, typename Variant>
 struct has_type;